Storing Applications in Git

 - Available in Enterprise edition.

-Dashboards can both be stored to git and released from file, enabling controlled deployment of dashboards via your git workflow.
+Applications can both be stored to git and released from file, enabling controlled deployment of applications via your git workflow.

-You can export Pulse dashboards to file using the Admin Menu
+You can export Pulse applications to file using the Admin Menu

 Export Structure